Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

 Annex II(9) adds: **if** you decide to make the SBOM available to users, you must provide information on where it can be accessed.

-> **Important:** CRA does *not* mandate “publish your full SBOM to the internet”.
+> **Important:** CRA does *not* mandate "publish your full SBOM to the internet".
 It mandates **having one, keeping it consistent, and being able to provide it to authorities**.

 ---

 ### 3.2 Embedded SBOM scope (what you should include)

-For firmware-based products, an SBOM that is “audit-proof” typically includes:
+For firmware-based products, an SBOM that is "audit-proof" typically includes:

 - **Boot chain components**
   - ROM immutable assumptions (documented, not a software component)